-Laws Selling Handmade Crafts in the UK
+Laws for Selling Handmade Crafts in the UK

-Selling crafts in the UK has never been simpler with the ease of accessing supplies and ability to sell your wares online.
+Selling crafts in the UK as never been simpler with the ease of accessing supplies and ability to sell your wares online.
 However, as your success grows it’s important not to ignore the rules that have been put in place to protect customers and take responsibility for the laws you must follow.

 Whether you’re a new crafter just starting out, selling informally, and transitioning to more formal operations or an experienced artisan looking to expand your business, navigating the legal landscape is an important milestone for your success and the safety of your customers.